vforchi/SSAPServer/README.md

 # Generic configuration
 ssap.versions.supported = {1.1} // a list of the supported protocol versions
 ssap.size.default = 0.033 // default value of SIZE, if none is specified
+ssap.maxrec.default = 1000 // the default value for MAXREC, if not specified
+ssap.maxrec.max = 1000000 // the maximum value for MAXREC

 # Configuration options specific to the TAP access
 ssap.use.tap = true // mandatory